mintproject/MINT-NetCDF-Convention/MINT_data_format_convention_proposal.md

 [^1]: A quick tour of netCDF data: [link](https://is.gd/Kwh6R2)

 We would like to start a discussion on the common convention for structured gridded data for MINT by proposing the following specifications.
-We have consulted the Unidata group's [recommendation](#) on the netCDF attributions for data discovery as well as the [CF Conventions](http://cfconventions.org/) and the [ACDD Conventions](https://is.gd/IKZ3CQ).
+We have consulted the Unidata group's [recommendation](#) on the netCDF attributions for data discovery as well as the [CF Conventions](http://cfconventions.org/), the [ACDD Conventions](https://is.gd/IKZ3CQ), and the Open Geospatial Convention (document)[https://tinyurl.com/yyoz4bxb].

 The purpose of this specification is to support efficient visualization and data exchange within the MINT project.
 We welcome your comments, questions, and any suggestions you might have.
 Please submit your comments [here](https://docs.google.com/spreadsheets/d/1eT_Z51R4VwVen-qx7XGtNjoHuc2sMlYmmxbi5acumx0/edit?usp=sharing).